PabloJM21/Segmentation-Denoising-with-U-Net/README.md

 - Script: train_with_boundary.py

+## Training with Boundary Channel
+For robustness against class imbalance, we will use the Dice coefficient as loss

+- Script: train_with_dice_loss.py

 ## Results
-The results of the segmentation and denoising tasks will be stored in the results/ directory, including logs, models, and figures.
+The results of the segmentation task jupyter notebook will be stored in the results/ directory as a pdf.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments
 - Ronneberger, O., Fischer, P., & Brox, T. (2015).
 U-net: Convolutional networks for biomedical image segmentation.
 In International Conference on Medical image computing and computer-assisted intervention (pp. 234-241).
 Springer, Cham.